kashine6/WGB-Board-For-BoxTurtle-MMU/README.md

 ### **5.2 BT Happy Hare Software Configuration**

+[!IMPORTANT] Currently HappyHare has added official support for WGBV3.

 After installation, you need to modify the pin-related content in the mmu/base/mmu.cfg file.
 Copy the content below to replace the corresponding content **[Compatible with HH 3.2+ version]**

 ```ini